 Communities of Practice are great, right?
-Whether you call them Guilds, Centres of Excellence, or Special Interest Groups -- it is good to create a space for people who share a common discipline to support their joint professional development.
+Whether you call them Guilds, Centres of Excellence, or Special Interest Groups — it is good to create a space for people who share a common discipline to support their joint professional development.
 But what happens if these sit in isolated pockets?
 Welcome to the headache of Villages of Practice.
-The benefits of communities … Continue reading How to avoid siloed villages of practice

-If you have wicked problems to solve and you want another way to generate ideas or solve problems -- brainstorming gets you part of the way.
+If you have wicked problems to solve and you want another way to generate ideas or solve problems — brainstorming gets you part of the way.
 But have you considered gamestorming (structured play for business) as a way of unblocking your creativity and getting the ball rolling?
-Getting a bunch of smart people in the room is often the … Continue reading How to use structured play for business to unblock creativity

 Ever wondered what gamification was all about and how it relates to the world outside playing actual games.
 In this blog, I explore what this means and how it applies to businesses today.